igroff/epiquery2/README.md

 * Confirm you are running at least GNU Make 4.3.
 A Mac OS X running version 3.81 won't work.
 This is required for the `make test` command in the [Makefile](./Makefile).
 More info on the issue [here](https://stackoverflow.com/questions/8941110/how-i-could-add-dir-to-path-in-makefile).

-* You will need [secrets](https://services.glgresearch.com/secrets-docs) and [jq](https://stedolan.github.io/jq/) for the development environment, and aws credentials that grant you access to the `developmentglobal` namespace, which you can get [here.](https://services.glgresearch.com/aws-dev-creds)
+* You will need [secrets](https://services.glgresearch.com/secrets-docs) and [jq](https://stedolan.github.io/jq/) for the development environment, and aws credentials that grant you access to the `developmentglobal` namespace, which you can get [here.](https://services.glgresearch.com/aws-dev-creds).
+If you use NVM, you will need to make sure `secrets` is installed in your active node version.

 ### Get epiquery2 running!
 1. The server needs the time zone (`TZ`) set.
 This can be accomplished with the following: